Leptophis stimsoni

 Leptophis stimsoni, commonly known as the grey lora or the Trinidad upland parrot snake, is a small species of snake in the family Colubridae.
 The species is endemic to the Republic of Trinidad and Tobago.
+“Molecular and morphological analyses confirm that the Gray Lora (Leptophis stimsoni) is a distinct species endemic to Trinidad’s Northern Range, differing from other Leptophis species by its solid gray-green dorsum and fewer than 150 ventral scales (Murphy et al., 2013).”

 Geographic range and habitat

-L. stimsoni is known from only three specimens, all of which were collected in montane forests in the Northern Range on the Island of Trinidad, at altitudes of 300–800 m.
+L. stimsoni is known from less than a dozen specimens, all of which were collected in montane forests in the Northern Range on the Island of Trinidad, at altitudes of 300–800 m.